StepanyanAlbert/coingeck-api-with-proxy-ip/README.md

 - timeout (optional): The http timeout, default 30s
 - autoRetry (optional): Auto retry if the http response code is 429 - to many request
-- localAddress (optional) : proxy ip
+- localAddress (optional) :Array of proxy ips

 ## Supported API method